Shopify Review 2025: The Best Builder for Selling

 Shopify’s also made recent improvements to help drive more traffic to websites and reach new customers.
 You can now set up translated storefronts to automatically redirect visitors based on their browser’s language, helping businesses engage with international markets.

-And, as of August 2023, Shopify has partnered with keyword research tool Semrush to create the Ecommerce Booster app.
+Shopify has also partnered with keyword research tool Semrush to create the Ecommerce Booster app.
 This is a great feature, especially for smaller businesses, since it provides merchants with an actionable SEO plan to optimize your site effectively.

 Marketing Your Business